dev-diaries/web/_social-posts/bts-edition-one-static-site.md

 {:.post-content}
 Read more about Travis CI <a href="https://docs.travis-ci.com/" target="_blank">here</a>
 Our site is open source, so check out the <a href="http://github.com/dev-diaries/web" target="_blank">repo</a>
 if you want to see the code!
+This <a href="https://medium.com/@michal.frystacky/static-site-github-to-s3-770953a90f67" target="_blank">Medium</a>
+article is a good guide if you want get setup yourself.

 {% if page.instagram-id %}
 {:.center}